PushpenderIndia/StoryScape/README.md

  - The Text Prompt is then

 ## Use case of Intel® Developer Cloud (IDC)
-- The platform utilizes Intel's Image Generation API(Intel Stable Diffusion) to transform the textual content into visually captivating comic panels
+- The platform utilizes Intel's Image Generation API (Intel Optimised Stable Diffusion) to transform the textual content into visually captivating comic panels
-- The web application triggers the Intel Text Generation API (Intel Mistral7B) to generate story script based on inputs.
+- The web application triggers the Intel Text Generation API (Intel Optimized Mistral7B) to generate story script based on inputs.

 ## Installation